 - Choose city & industry – Warsaw, Kraków, Wrocław for IT & services; Łódź, Katowice for logistics & factories.

-- Apply via recruiters or job portals – Agencies like DSS HR are widely used.
+- Apply via recruiters or job portals – Agencies like Working Project are widely used.

 - Employer-led permit – Documents required: passport, job contract, clean record.